zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ```

-To allow the user to remove items as well, we have to change the initial data structure a little bit, making it into a matrix:
+To allow users to remove items as well, we need to modify the initial data structure slightly, transforming it into a matrix:

 ```javascript